Privileges, Limits, and Requirements of a Private Pilot License

 FAR 61.113: Pilot in Command Limitations and Privileges

 Under the right circumstances, you can also be paid for your services as a pilot.
-These circumstances are highly specific, however, and do still prohibit you from making a business as either a commercial or a passenger pilot.
+These circumstances are highly specific, however, and do still prohibit you from making a business as a commercial pilot.